AmethystDev2713/Lets-Make-A-CPU/README.md

 ## Our First Instruction Processor!

-Let's build it together!
+Let's build together!
+We'll base our instruction processors based on the instruction table we made in Section 4, starting with LDA.
 Make sure you leave plenty of room to the left and above this so that we can add other components later on!

 ![Simple Input Bus](Images/Simple%20Input%20Bus.png "Simple Input Bus")